dmshvetsov/dmitryshvetsov.com/content/posts/2019-02-10-essential-books-that-every-programmer-should-read/index.md

 David comments on each book in [his post](https://signalvnoise.com/posts/3375-the-five-programming-books-that-meant-most-to-me), and I recommend reading it.

+---

-> NOTE: All book links abowe are lead to Amazon store that is closest to your country.
-As an Amazon Associate, I earn from qualifying purchases.
+_ All book links above are lead to Amazon store that is closest to your country.
+As an Amazon Associate, I earn from qualifying purchases. _
->
-> — iamdi (author)

 ## Ready to Upgrade?